What This Calculator Figures Out

 The basic rule:

-• Wall dimensions method: 1.125 blocks per square foot of wall face (accounting for mortar joints)
+• From wall dimensions, figure about 1.125 blocks per square foot of wall face, which already accounts for the 3/8-inch mortar joints

 Frequently Asked Questions

-How much concrete to fill a cinder block?
+How much concrete does it take to fill one 8-inch block?